fjall-rs/fjall/lsm-tree/README.md

 A K.I.S.S. implementation of log-structured merge trees (LSM-trees/LSMTs) in Rust.

 > This crate only provides the primitives for an LSM-tree.
-> For example, it does not ship with a write-ahead log, so writes are not persisted until manually flushing the memtable.
+> For example, it does not ship with a write-ahead log.
 > You probably want to use https://github.com/marvin-j97/fjall instead.

 ## Basic usage